PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 18:15:12
+Last updated: 2024-04-19 18:15:45
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Ted: "It's the Drunk Train!
+You crossed out all the stops and wrote Vagina-Ville."Barney: "That's not true.
+That one says Boner Gardens." - Barney Stinson